pbremer/Linux-Programming-Interface-Answers/README.md

 # Linux Programming Interface Answers
-My answers for the questions and projects in "The Linux Programming Interface"
+My answers for the exercises in [The Linux Programming Interface](https://nostarch.com/tlpi)